-Anything that has value—whether tangible or intangible—and is owned by the business is considered an asset.
+This business finance key term is anything that has value—whether tangible or intangible—and is owned by the business is considered an asset.
 Typical items listed as business assets are cash on hand, accounts receivable, buildings, equipment, inventory, and anything else that can be turned into cash.

 Along with three other reports relating to the financial health of your small business, the balance sheet is essential information that gives a “snapshot” of the company’s net worth at any given time.
 The report is a summary of the business assets and liabilities.